w3c/wai-authoring-tools-list/content/submit-a-tool.md

     <label><input type="radio" name="question-1" data-triggers="not-applicable"> Not applicable</label>
     <label><input type="radio" name="question-1" data-triggers="not-sure"> Not sure </label>
     <div id="partially" data-trigger hidden>
-      <p>You selected <b>partial support</b>.
-Partial support is better than no support at all!</p>
+      <p>You selected <b>partial support</b>.</p>
-      <p>Please describe what your support looks like: “accessible templates are available, but it is really hard to find them.”</p>
+      <p>Please describe what your support looks like, for example “accessible templates are available, but it is not very easy to find them.
+Improvements in search will be available in version 11”.</p>
+      <p>We will display this description with your tool, to help people find what they need.</p>
       <label for="description">Description</label>
       <textarea id="description" style="width: 100%" rows="4">
       </textarea>